After cataract surgery

 • worsening vision, especially if you find that your vision improves after surgery, but then starts to get worse again

 These symptoms could be a sign of infection.
 This is very rare but it has to be treated as an emergency.
-You must come to eye casualty or call if you have any concerns.
+To contact the rapid access clinic, phone: 020 7188 4336, Monday to Friday, 8.30am to 4pm.

 The day after your surgery

-For routine cataract surgery, we do not need to see you the next day.
+For routine cataract surgery, we do not need to see you the next day, unless your surgeon has told you otherwise.
 You should have a post-operative check in a few weeks.
-You can remove your plastic eye shield.

 The weeks after surgery